GMOD/Apollo/docs/TestScript.md

 -- Tools (see 8.2)

--- View: check options to go to "Changes" and "Sequences" (select sequences) page, check the ability to set and clear highlights, show plus/minus strands, show track label, resize quantitative tracks, and color by CDS (also tested in 10).
+-- View: check options to go to "Changes" and "Sequences" (select sequences) page, check the ability to set and clear highlights, show plus/minus strands, show track label, resize quantitative tracks, color by CDS (also tested in 10), and changing the color scheme (dark or light).

 -- Help: All links go to a new screen.